Is Durban Safe? 6 Areas to Avoid in This South African City

 While U.S. citizens visiting Durban for tourism purposes do not need a visa for any stays shorter than ninety days, along with many other countries, some nationals do need a visa to enter South Africa.

-Make sure your passports are valid for at least 30 days past your planned date of return from South Africa.
+Ensure your passports are valid for at least 30 days past your planned return date from South Africa.

-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.
+If you are unsure about your visa status, visit www.doyouneedvisa.com, which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

 Cities in South Africa that are best avoided